Frequently Asked Questions

 Insurers are still in control of pricing for overall home insurance.
 Flood Re charges a fixed premium per policy to insurers, relating to the flood element of the policies transferred to Flood Re.
 These premiums will be lower than would be the case if the flood risks were fully taken into account, as contributions to the costs will come from a statutory levy on all home insurers in the UK.

 Flood Re also offers insurers an excess per policy of £250.
 Although Flood Re has no control over the way insurers set the excesses for individual customers, this mechanism should benefit people living in areas at risk of flooding.

 I am at low flood risk, so why should I have to pay the levy on my home insurance so that someone at higher flood risk can get affordable flood insurance?

 The Flood Re levy is a new charge on insurers based on market share.
 Insurers are now eligible to cede selected properties to Flood Re, but continue to decide on the overall premium charged to individual customers as usual.
 Better information is now available that shows many people are potentially at flood risk from flash flooding, for instance, and not just people living near a river or the sea.
 Having property insurance that includes flood cover is usually crucial in getting a mortgage.
 So if flood insurance was to become harder to obtain and more expensive, this could have serious repercussions for the whole property market.

 With Flood Re being reviewed every 5 years, what guarantee is there that the level of the premium cap and/or the levy will not increase in the future?

 Any changes that may be needed at each 5 year review will reflect the need for the transition to risk reflective premiums over Flood Re’s 25 year existence.
-Any changes that are considered necessary will be discussed with and approved by the Secretary of State.
+Any changes to premium levels that are considered necessary will be discussed with and approved by the Secretary of State, and implemented by the UK Government through a change in legislation.